MicrosoftDocs/well-architected/well-architected/scalability/overview.md

 # Overview of the performance efficiency pillar

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-Before the cloud became popular, when it came to planning how a system would handle increases in load, many organizations intentionally provisioned oversized workloads to meet business requirements.
-This decision made sense in on-premises environments because it ensured *capacity* during peak usage.
+Before cloud computing became popular, when it came to planning how a system would handle increases in load, many organizations intentionally provisioned oversized workloads to meet business requirements.
+This decision made sense for on-premises environments because it ensured *capacity* during peak usage.
 [Capacity](/azure/api-management/api-management-capacity#what-is-capacity) reflects resource availability (CPU and memory).
 Capacity was a major consideration for processes that would be in place for many years.

 Just as you need to anticipate increases in load for on-premises environments, you need to expect increases in cloud environments to meet business requirements.
 One difference is that you might no longer need to make long-term predictions for expected changes to ensure you'll have enough capacity in the future.
 Another difference is in the approach used to manage performance.

-To assess your workload using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess your workload using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), see the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 To boost performance efficiency, you should watch [Performance Efficiency: Fast & Furious: Optimizing for Quick and Reliable VM Deployments](/events/all-around-azure-well-architected-the-backstage-tour/performance-efficiency).